Steven-Grevera/ENC4265/Quick_Start_Guide.md

 ![#2](https://github.com/user-attachments/assets/6b43c93a-f861-4f61-9e2e-2797dacaaf62)

 3: Hover your mouse over to the program name and then right click it with your mouse.
-Hit “Run As Administrator”.
+Select “Run As Administrator”.

 ![#3](https://github.com/user-attachments/assets/fd221425-8133-46ea-a1a5-afcefd28fbf9)